42mandychen/skiplist/README.md

 to take `input.txt` and output to `output.txt`.

-`output.txt` will contain the words in an alphebatical order in the input file with frequency and pages of occurrences.
+`output.txt` will contain the words in an alphabetical order in the input file with frequency and pages of occurrences.

 # Example Output